NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 If you need to deploy or interact with a contract that isn't part of your Hardhat project, you can provide your own artifacts.

-All the methods that create `Future`s that represent contracts have overloads that accept artifacts.
-Here are examples of all of them:
+All the methods that create `Future` objects for contracts also accept artifacts in the second argument through overloads.
+Here are examples for each of them:

 ```js
 const token = m.contract("Token", TokenArtifact, ["My Token", "TKN2", 18]);